ZhongxuYang/tensorflow-example/README.md

 # Tensorflow Project
-> Hand gesture detection using Tensorflow and @tensorflow-models/handpose
+> Example of detection using Tensorflow and @tensorflow-models/*

 ## Installation
 ```sh